Meet the Team

 please use the Tool of the GLS bank and leave your emailadress there!

-We are happy about every donation that helps us fulfil our lawful purpose, namely helping people in need!
+We are happy about every donation!
 If you make a donation intended for a specific project or for one of our locations, we will make every effort to use it for that purpose.

 If this is not possible, your donation will be used for other projects or locations that are also in need of funding.